-Nick shook his head and hid his money, and his teens, too.
+Nick shook his head and hid his money, and his teens.
 No, no hit for Anita.
-Offering to share, even with his best buddy, only meant she’d take it all.
+Offering to share, even with his best buddies, only meant they’d take it all.

-Anita opened the front door without knocking.
-Nick followed her in.
-He saw a darkened living room where a collection of sullen figures slouched on kitchen chairs by the walls.
-He reached for the light switch, but the electricity was off.
-A miserable dump indoors, he decided, but he sat down on the floor anyway and smoked, alone.
-When one teen wore off, he took the next.
+Without bothering to knock, Anita opened the front door and Nick followed her in.
+In a darkened room he saw a collection of sullen figures slouched on kitchen chairs by the walls.
+He flipped a light switch, but the electricity was off.
+A filthy, miserable dump, he decided, but sat down on the floor anyway, where he started smoking alone.
+When one teen wore off, he fired up the next.

 After his euphoria vanished, Nick felt an emptiness no words could describe.
-He gazed dully at the deadheads along the wall and saw himself in them, waiting, waiting, waiting.
-Unable to banish crack from their thoughts, they started scheming to get ahold of stuff.
+He gazed dully at the deadheads along the wall and saw in them images of himself, waiting, waiting, waiting.
+Unable to banish crack from their minds, they schemed to get ahold of stuff.
 Any stuff.
-Their desperation deepened when no dealer marched in, not even the evil bastard who Anita said made them demean themselves and laughed when they did it.
-In their frenzy the crack heads quit giving a damn about anybody else or their money.
-Nick heard them jabbering with each other, till they slowly divided into little cliques trying to figure out how to get a hit.
+Their desperation deepened when no dealer arrived, not even the evil bastard Anita mentioned, who loved to march in and force them to demean themselves in their own faeces and laugh when they did so.
+In their frenzy, the crack heads quit giving a damn about anyone else or even what happened to their own money.
+Nick heard them jabbering to each other, till they slowly divided into tiny cliques and tried figuring out how to get a fix.
 Any old way would do.

-“I play in a band,” a black girl with long flowing hair and a perfectly chiseled face said to an older, heavy-set African-American woman next to her.
+“I play in a band,” a black girl with long flowing hair and a perfectly chiselled face said to an older, heavy-set African-American woman sitting beside her.
 “Bass fiddle.
 Live with my lady partner, but I been gone from home two days now.”

-“Jaynelle,” the girl mumbled but added clearly, “What if my partner finds out?”
-In crack-induced bliss, she snuggled up to the older woman, who held her tightly, while also glancing around for any chance to snatch a new hit or grab anyone’s purse.
+“Jaynelle,” the girl mumbled.
+“What if my partner finds out?”
+In crack-induced bliss, she snuggled up to the older woman, who held her tightly, and glanced around at the same time for a chance to snatch a hit or grab somebody’s purse.

-Across the room Nick saw a young couple get up and stand in the near-dark frantically discussing a lead on some new stuff.
-They rushed in and out, banging doors behind them, until they finally collapsed in a corner and the guy whispered hoarsely to his companion.
-When he got quiet, the woman crawled over to Nick and begged him, “When that Spanish guy comes in here, tell him we’re gone, okay?”
+Across the room Nick saw a young couple standing in the candle-lit living room frantically discussing a lead on some stuff.
+They rushed in and out, banging doors behind them, until they finally collapsed in a corner.
+The guy whispered hoarsely to his companion, who nodded and then slowly crawled over to Nick.
+“When that Spanish guy comes in here, tell him we’re gone, okay?” she begged.

-Nick agreed and went back to his place on the floor.
-Just as he sat down, a bearded bruiser came over and muttered in his left ear, “That couple, over there whispering?”
+Nick agreed and returned to his spot on the floor.
+A bearded bruiser sidled up to him and muttered in his left ear, “That couple, over there whispering?”

 “What about ‘em?”

 “If they ask, say I never kept no junk in no closet.
-Besides, I got something for you, in my car.
-Come on with me.
+Besides, I got something for you in my car.
+Come on outside with me.
 Veng conmigo.”

-Nick started to follow him out, but he heard another voice speaking in his right ear.
+Nick made a move to follow him but heard another voice in his right ear.
 “Give something?
 To the pot?”

-Nick saw the lesbian women — Jaynelle and the old one — with their hands extended.
-“We got great stuff comin’ up.
+Nick saw the lesbian women—Jaynelle and the older one—with their hands extended.
+“We got great stuff comin’.
 A real bazooka.
-Chip in an’ we’ll share it.
+Chip in an’ we’ll share.
 Everybody get some.”

-Confused and needing another fix, Nick took out his wallet and stuffed a wad of twenties in the heavy woman’s hand.
-She clutched them and sneered when Jaynelle begged for half.
+Confused and needing a fix, Nick took out his wallet and stuffed a wad of twenties in the heavy woman’s hand.
+She clutched the bills and sneered when Jaynelle begged for half.

-“My partner’ll kick me out if I ain’t got any dough or crack when I come home,” Jaynelle wailed.
+“My partner’ll kick me out if I ain’t got any dough or crack when I get home,” Jaynelle wailed.

-“Or sees you here with that fat bitch,” the whisperer in the far corner barked out.
+“Or sees you here with that fat bitch,” the whisperer in the far corner barked across the room.

-Nick listened in silence, his own paranoia growing.
-Even on the drive to Somerset, he’d been thinking how stupid this all was.
-He had pockets full of money but nothing to spend it on, and sure as hell no dealer was gonna come waltzing in this hole.
-With the cops around, the smart ones were too wary, he knew, and the minor peddlers already safe off the streets or sitting in the slammer by this hour.
-But Nick had to admit it, he was getting to that time of night when Iagos popped up everywhere around him.
-Prison was bad, but nothing was like crack prison, guys said, a jail without walls.
-A feeling of being pinned in by dope peddlers had Nick in its grasp, too.
-He knew if he got up and walked outside to a street lamp and it asked him if he wanted some crack, “I’d say yes, and buy it on the spot.
-Yeah, from a stupid lamp post, like Mr. Jones, sure as hell.”
+Nick listened in silence, his own paranoia mounting.
+Even on the drive to Somerset, he’d been thinking how stupid it all was.
+He had pockets full of cash but nothing to spend it on, and sure as hell no dealer with any brains was gonna waltz into this shithole.
+With cops circling around everywhere, the smart ones were too wary and the minor peddlers had already hightailed it off the streets or were sitting in the slammer.
+But Nick was getting to that time of night when Iagos popped up everywhere and spooked him like mad.
+He knew the clinker was hell, but nothing to match crack jail.
+Crack became its own prison but without walls, said guys who’d been there.
+Nick felt pinned in by dope peddlers.
+If he left the house, he’d hear a street lamp ask him if he wanted crack, and he’d answer ‘yes’ and fish out rolls of dough on the spot, for a stupid lamp post, like a Mr. Jones, sure as hell.

-“How long you been on this stuff?” another voice asked him.
+“How long you been on this stuff?” another voice asked.

-Nick saw a young guy had plopped down next to him, whose question made him realize he’d been talking to himself out loud.
+A young guy plopped down next to him, whose question made Nick realize he’d been talking to himself out loud.
 Nick shrugged.
 How long?
 Another dumb question, like asking why.
 He answered by repeating the question.
 “How long for you?”
-Nick saw the guy was around thirty and had an office job, judging by his white shirt and tie.
+The newcomer was thirty, maybe.
+Old enough to know better than be here.
+Seeing his white shirt and tie, Nick judged the guy worked in an office.
 He sported a wedding band.

 “A year,” the fellow replied, “about.
 But I’ve got it under control.
 Al, that’s me.”

-Nick nodded at his new-found buddy and they sat together, like all the other squatters.
-Waiting.
-There wasn’t any build-up or climax to this idiocy, he knew, not like in some well-arranged book.
-The regulars’d hang out for an hour or a day or a week or, who knows, a month or two, in these broken-down digs in what used to be a decent neighborhood.
-Waiting for whatever stuff they could get their hands on.
-Expecting to lay out their hard-earned cash for the tiniest snippet.
+Nick nodded at his newfound buddy as they sat together.
+Waiting, like their fellow squatters.
+There wasn’t any build-up or climax to this idiocy, not like the plot of a Dickens novel or the contents of textbooks Nick used to teach from, with chapters that said sensible things and led to ideas.
+Here the regulars hung for an hour or a day or a week or, who knows, a couple months, and sometimes even longer, in these broken-down digs in what remained of a once decent neighborhood.
+Waiting for whatever stuff they could lay their hands on.
+Begging to spend their hard-earned cash for the smallest snippet.
 Willing to eat shit for it.